 Phew!
 To give more context, here are some of the main risk factors for hypertension and diabetes, as well as information on whether they can be positively (or negatively) influenced by someone’s lifestyle.

-Now, ready for the strategies?
+Are you ready for coping strategies?
 Let’s dive in.

 Lifestyle management for diabetes and high blood pressure